 Finding solutions to a contested divorce usually requires legal counsel for one or both spouses.
-At Nelson, Krueger & Millenbach, LLC our attorneys help clients push through despite their spouses’ objections to the terms of their divorces.
+At Nelson, Krueger & Millenbach, LLC, our attorneys help clients push through despite objections and disagreements to the terms of their divorces.

 How Long Does A Contested Divorce Take?

 In Wisconsin, you must wait a minimum of 120 days to finalize your divorce.
 The time it takes to complete your contested divorce will depend on factors such as:

 - How strongly you and your spouse disagree on financial and/or child custody and support